Emphasize plant-based meals

 Nutrition workshops for academic institutions

-We also offer a free two-hour nutrition workshop for food service professionals at academic institutions.
+We also offer nutrition workshop for food service professionals at academic institutions.
 The training is designed to showcase how and why schools are helping students and staff embrace plant-strong programs and opt for fresh fruits and vegetables and whole, plant-based options.
 This training will inspire ideas on how you as a food service professional can use your cafeteria as a learning laboratory to positively influence dietary habits.
 Meeting the national nutrition standards for schools while reducing plate waste and increasing the volume of locally sourced ingredients can be accomplished in schools all over the country by appealing to customers’ senses.
 Attendees learn how schools are preparing delicious, plant-strong recipes students are choosing and how the meals are being marketed, while maintaining a fiscally responsible nutrition program.

 The movement is growing